Skip to main content

 Adults

-Adults of Psorophora columbiae are generally medium-sized mosquitoes (Burkett-Cadena 2013), with wing length approximately 4.0–4.5mm (Carpenter and LaCasse 1955).
+Adults of Psorophora columbiae are generally medium-sized mosquitoes (Burkett-Cadena 2013), with wing length approximately 4.0–4.5 mm (Carpenter and LaCasse 1955).
 The body tends to be dark brown, dark gray, or dull black in color with numerous patches of pale scales (Figure 1).
-Diagnostic characters include a broad band of pale scales on the proboscis (Figure 3); palps with white tips (Figure 3); patches of pale golden scales on the apical half of abdominal segments (Figure 4); dark and pale wing scales in no definite pattern (Figure 5); and pale bands at the base of each tarsal segment, in the middle of the first tarsal segment, and near the apex of the femur (Figure 6).
+Diagnostic characters include a broad band of pale scales on the proboscis (Figure 3); palps with white scales at the apex (Figure 3); patches of pale golden scales on the apical half of abdominal segments (Figure 4); dark and pale wing scales in no definite pattern (Figure 5); and pale bands at the base of each tarsal segment, in the middle of the first tarsal segment, and near the apex of the femur (Figure 6).
 Males are differentiated from females by having plumose, or noticeably feather-like, antennae as opposed to the wire-like antennae of the female.

-Figure 5.
-Adult Psorophora columbiae (Dyar & Knab) right forewing, with the attachment to the thorax oriented on the left of the image.
-Thin, elongate scales on all wing veins are typically a mixture of dark and pale scales, giving a
+Wing of Psorophora columbiae (Dyar & Knab) female.
+Scales (arrows) on wing veins are typically a mixture of dark and pale scales, giving a "salt and pepper" appearance.

 Credit: UF/IFAS